Chilean wine review

 The winery is making interesting wines, and the style has been changing over the past decade.
 Gone are the huge oaky beasts that they were churning out.
 Now, it’s more likely to see new clay amphorae than new oak barrels in their winery.

-The fruit does have a transparency that is unlike most Chilean wines, with fresh bing cherries and dark fruit at the forefront.
+The fruit does have transparency unlike most Chilean wines, with fresh bing cherries and dark fruit at the forefront.
 Cola and chocolate notes come in mid-palate with a striking note of sandalwood.
 Good finish with fig and mocha notes.